CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Getting-started.md

 ### Overall Estimated Duration : 1 Hour

-## Overview
+## Overview:

-This hands-on lab guides participants
+This hands-on lab guides participants through the process of creating a **Knowledge Assistant agent for HR** in **Copilot Studio**, powered by **Azure AI Search** to deliver intelligent, context-aware responses to employee queries.
+Participants will learn how to connect Copilot Studio to enterprise knowledge sources, configure Azure AI Search for semantic retrieval, and design conversational flows that improve HR service efficiency.
+The lab emphasizes integrating generative AI with organizational data to streamline HR support and enhance employee experience through automation and natural language understanding.

-## Objective
+## Objectives:

+Learn to build and automate an HR-focused Knowledge Assistant by connecting **Copilot Studio** with **Azure AI Search** to access and interpret HR documents intelligently; configure **data ingestion pipelines** to index and retrieve information securely; design **natural conversation flows** that provide personalized and compliant responses; implement **prompt engineering techniques** to ensure accurate, context-driven answers; and apply **governance and security best practices** for responsible AI integration in enterprise environments.

-Learn to build and automate  By the end of this lab, you will get insights on these concepts:
+**By the end of this lab, you will get insights on these concepts:**

+* Building AI-powered assistants in Microsoft Copilot Studio.
+* Integrating Azure AI Search for semantic content retrieval.
+* Automating HR processes through intelligent conversational design.
+* Managing enterprise data securely for generative AI use cases.
+* Applying prompt design, testing, and optimization for reliable results.

 ## Pre-requisites

 Participants should have the following prerequisites:

-- **Familiarity with Azure Resources:** Basic understanding of Azure services and the Azure portal for managing cloud resources.
+- **Familiarity with Azure Resources**: Basic understanding of Azure services and the Azure portal for managing cloud resources.

-- **Knowledge of Copilot Studio:** Familiarity with Copilot Studio and its capabilities for building AI-driven solutions.
+- **Knowledge of Copilot Studio**: Familiarity with Copilot Studio and its capabilities for building AI-driven solutions.

+- **Understanding of HR Processes**: Basic knowledge of HR functions such as employee onboarding, policy queries, and internal support workflows.

+- **Experience with AI and Search Concepts**: Awareness of how AI Search and natural language processing enhance information retrieval and user interaction.

 ## Getting Started with Lab

-Welcome to Building a Multimodal RAG Solution with Copilot Studio Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Create a Knowledge Assistant agent for HR in Copilot Studio that leverages Azure AI Search Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 >**Note:** If a PowerShell window appears once the environment is active, please don't close it.
 Minimize it instead of closing it and proceed with the tasks.